The USITC's May 27 solar decision is easy to misread.

 This is not a ban on Chinese solar.

-China remains central to global solar manufacturing, as explained in china-solar-dominance.
+China remains central to global solar manufacturing, as explained in China Solar Dominance: Supply Chain Power, Profit Crisis.
 Chinese firms still lead in scale, TOPCon deployment, upstream capacity, and global supply depth.
 Many non-U.S. markets have very different tariff economics.
 Even in the U.S., some China-linked firms operate through reviewed, localized, or third-country structures that require case-specific analysis.

 The correct conclusion is narrower: for U.S. crystalline silicon PV products connected to China or Taiwan, duty exposure remains live and must be modeled.